NdK73/HomeAutomation/README.md

 Messages must support authentication and encryption to guarantee that confidential packets or dangerous commands are actually sent from an authorized source.

+**Warning**: protocol is still **work in progress** and **unstable**: non-backward-compatible changes are still possible!
+Only after 1.0.0 milestone changes that introduce incompatibilities will be delayed till 2.0.0 .

 ## HW

 All HW designs are in [KiCAD](http://kicad-pcb.org/) 4.0.2 (currently, will follow what's packaged in latest [Ubuntu LTS](https://www.ubuntu.com/)) so not to require nonstandard installs.